-First off, it is very important to remember to have the proper safety gear such as life jackets.
+- It is very important to remember to have the proper safety gear, especially life jackets.
 Everyone should be wearing one at all times, even if they are a good swimmer.
 Injuries sustained during these activities can cause someone to lose consciousness, which would mean that they are not able to swim, creating a drowning hazard.

 - Proper clothing and footwear for each activity should be worn as well, which can vary based on the intensity or type of water sport you are participating in.
 Also, be sure to obey carrying capacities and weight regulations.
 They are there for a reason.